 These round, sugar-coated, fruit-filled Polish pastries were served up annually on the day before Lent, a period of abstinence observed by Roman Catholics.
 Originally, Paczkis were made for practical reasons -- to use up the lard and eggs that were prohibited during Lent.
 Now, they're more of a last-minute binge of sweets before the lenten sacrifice.
 Whatever their past, all enjoy the tasty treat Paczki, which means "little package" in Polish.

 Pictured above are cream cheese, prune, raspberry and custard Paczkis.
-Also available in caramel apple, lemon, chocolate chiffon, strawberry, blueberry and peanut butter.
+Also available in caramel apple, cherry, lemon, chocolate chiffon, peach, strawberry, blueberry and peanut butter.
 Or, if you prefer, you can order them plain.

 Paczki or Paczki Day are becoming what chocolate is to St. Valentine's Day and what pumpkin pie is to Thanksgiving, as many people share them with friends, families and co-workers.
 In previous years, bakeries claimed Halloween as the traditional season that sold the most donut treats.
 Now areas of the country show that Paczki sales surpass even their No. 1 bakery holiday of Christmas!
 If you haven't tried them in previous years, give yourself a special treat this season.

-caramel apple, chocolate chiffon, peanut butter and strawberry
+Caramel apple, chocolate chiffon, strawberry & peanut butter